veracity/security-rules-test-site/README.md

 ### Step 3 - implementation
 After completing Step 2, you should have a complete set of security headers needed to run the service.
 If there are security policies that you are uncertain if Veracity allow, contact [Jonas Syrstad](mailto:jonas.syrstad@dnvgl.com).

+## First time setup
+Run `npm install` to install dependencies.

 ## Development
 Run `npm run dev` to enable automatic restart of server when files change.

 ## Production
 Run `npm run build` to build frontend, and then run `npm start` to start production server.

+## Vulnerable dependencies
+This repo uses `npm-force-resolutions` to make `npm` honor the `resolutions` in the `package.json` file.
+So if there is a dependency that has a vulnerable dependency you could add it to the `resolutions` as a last resort.